 One must be careful when fitting cluster-specific models.
 The numerical methods are sensitive to the number of clusters and cluster size.
 The numerical methods seem to work best when the cluster size is not too large.
 STATA suggests that cluster sizes should be less than 10 unless the intracluster correlation is small.
-In addition one must be aware that if the intracluster correlation is quite small then the software may either fail to converge to a solution or output an estimate of $\sigma{\alpha}^2$ that is effectively zero.
+In addition one must be aware that if the intracluster correlation or output an estimate of σ{α}^2 that is effectively zero.
 For example in these settings STATA typically stops and reports an estimate of the log variance of -14.0.
-In this case one should abandon the cluster-specific model in favor of the usual logistic regression model since the two models are equivalent when $\sigma{\alpha} = 0$ .
+In this case one should abandon the cluster-specific model in favor of the usual logistic regression model since the two models are equivalent when $\sigma{\alpha} = 0$.
 Another potential problem with the cluster-specific model is the log likelihood in equation (8.34) is based on the assumption that the ran-